Miscellaneous Questions #20

 A. Some tests run several years ago by a friend of mine showed that the first shot out of a bore with a light coat oil in it generally printed low and to the right from the normal group position from a clean, dry bore.
 Using a variety of firearms in .223, .243, 308 Win, and .30-06, errors as much as 9" from the expected impact point at 100 yards occurred.

-However, simply wiping the bore out with several tight fitting dry patches to remove any excess oil before firing put all shots were they were expected to go.
+However, simply wiping the bore out with several tight fitting dry patches to remove any excess oil before firing put all shots were where they were expected to go.

 Q. How many spare magazines is enough for my rifle and pistol?